 Further, when I opened the conversation with a tidbit about this adviser’s business partner (who joined us for this second meeting), I discovered that I had been given false information.
 And, instead of apologizing for his mistake, my main contact looked at me as if I was wrong to bring up a piece of family trivia.
 (Note: what I lack in social skills, I make up for in memory.)
 At this point, I decided to refuse subsequent face-to-face sessions.

-Now what bothered me is that the proposal mentioned “capital gains” tax but not the exact nature of those taxes.
+The proposal mentioned “capital gains” tax but not the exact nature of those taxes.
 The information was technically accurate but misleading as an important material fact was omitted.
 A more precise explanation would have been appropriate, given the potentially dramatic difference in taxes.

-So, in this situation, the adviser seemed to be reducing the size my portfolio in order to bring more assets under management.
+So, in this situation, the adviser seemed to be reducing the size of my portfolio in order to bring more assets under (his) management.
 I realized that the financial adviser would simply draw upon his relationship skills to soothe my pain when I realized what had happened to my money.

 Here are lessons learned from this experience: